 Please remember that a doctor can see 3 or 4 patients in surgery in the time it takes to make one home visit.

-Please allow 2 working days for the processing of repeat prescriptions, and longer if a doctor is reviewing your medication, or if an item is not on repeat
+Please allow 2 working days for the processing of repeat prescriptions.
+This may take longer if a Doctor is reviewing your medication, or if an item is not on repeat

 The doctor or nurse will, at the time of arranging any test, discuss with you how you will get to know the result and how soon it will be available.
 If you are phoning Reception about results, please call between 2-4pm.